Modern Christians don’t have to defend the validity of the Bible. Historical manuscripts have already done so.

 ~ The Bible’s Power?
 Its Truth ~

-As noted before, the Bible is an extraordinarily unique book.
+As noted before, the Bible is an extraordinarily unique manuscript.
 Unique in that so many hands worked to write it, compile it, and protect it, as historical manuscripts show.
 The Bible also is unique in its diversity of content, genres, and teachings.
 Why has the Bible remained the most widely distributed book in history?
 Why does it remain the world’s number one seller?
 Put simply, it’s God’s truth.
 And His hand is upon it.

 Have you ever read the Bible for yourself?
 You might start with our free daily devotionals.
 Devotionals are helpful because they help us to focus on a particular issue in scripture.
 This week, take up the devotional challenge.
 Find a 10-minute period of time each day in which you can read your selected devotional.
 God is waiting to meet with you!